 His Greek general was Clearchus, a Spartiate of character and experience, and he speedily enrolled a formidable force of Greek mercenaries.
 Cyrus also applied to Sparta and, although open support was not granted, a body of 700 hoplites was despatched to serve under him.
-His army ultimately attained the considerable total of 13,000 Greeks and 100,000 Asiatics; and in 401 B.c. the Great Adventurer started from his headquarters to fight for the lordship of Asia.
+His army ultimately attained the considerable total of 13,000 Greeks and 100,000 Asiatics; and in 401 B.C. the Great Adventurer started from his headquarters to fight for the lordship of Asia.

-The March of Cyrus on Babylon.- Upon quitting Sardes, Cyrus, careful to conceal his objective from all but his chief advisers, gave out that the expedition was intended to subdue the Pisidians.
+The March of Cyrus on Babylon.-Upon quitting Sardes, Cyrus, careful to conceal his objective from all but his chief advisers, gave out that the expedition was intended to subdue the Pisidians.
 He marched through Phrygia and Mysia, meeting on his way Epyaxa, wife of Syennesis, King of Cilicia, who gave him large sums of money.
-He then made a wide semicircle and bore down on the famous Cilician Gates, which according to Xenophon "were exceedingly precipitous and impracticable for an army to enter, if any one should oppose their passage."1 Upon his arrival he found the heights occupied; but Syennesis made the fact that the troops of Menon, Cyrus's Thessalian general, had already landed in Cilicia an excuse for withdrawing his force during the night; and the army reached Tarsus without striking a blow.
+He then made a wide semicircle and bore down on the famous Cilician Gates, which according to Xenophon "were exceedingly precipitous and impracticable for an army to enter, if any one should oppose their passage."
+Upon his arrival he found the heights occupied; but Syennesis made the fact that the troops of Menon, Cyrus's Thessalian general, had already landed in Cilicia an excuse for withdrawing his force during the night;

-1 Vide Plutarch's Life of Ar averves, where an interesting account is given of the occurrence.
+1 Vide Plutarch's Life of Artaxerxes, where an interesting account is given of the occurrence.